Larry-Xie/angular-express/README.md

-# AngularExpress
+# Angular Express

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.2.
+This project is the basic angular and express codes bases.
+You can directly download the codes and modify it according to your requirements.
+Angular was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.2.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm start` for a dev server.
+Navigate to `http://localhost:3000/`.
+The app will automatically restart if you change any of the source files.
+And need to manually reload the page to see the changes.

 ## Code scaffolding